Gliese 570: Star system

 The primary star of the system (component A) is an orange dwarf star that may just have over three fourths the mass of the Sun, about 77 percent of its radius, and only 15.6 percent of its visual luminosity.
 It has a separation of 190 astronomical units from the binary components B and C, moving in an eccentric orbit that takes at least 2130 years to complete.
 Gliese 570 A is spectral type K4V and emits X-rays.
 Radial velocities of the primary obtained in the course of an extrasolar planet search at Lick Observatory show a linear trend probably due to the orbital motion of the Gliese 570 BC system around the primary.

 A binary system in their own right, components B and C are both rather dim red dwarf stars that have less mass, radius, and luminosity than the Sun.
 Component B is spectral type M1V, component C is spectral type M3V, and both emit X-rays.

 On January 15, 2000, astronomers announced that they had found one of the coolest brown dwarfs then known.
 Catalogued as Gliese 570 D, it was observed at a wide separation of more than 1,500 astronomical unit from the triple star system.
 It has an estimated mass of 50 times that of Jupiter.

 The status of Gliese 570 D as a brown dwarf was confirmed by Doppler spectroscopy at the Cerro Tololo Interamerican Observatory in Chile.
-The surface temperature of this substellar object was found to be a relatively cool 500 degrees Celsius, making it cooler and less luminous than any other known brown dwarf (including the prototype "T" dwarf), and classifying the object as a T7-8V brown dwarf.
+The surface temperature of this substellar object was found to be a relatively cool 500 degrees Celsius, making it cooler and less luminous than any other then-known brown dwarf (including the prototype "T" dwarf), and classifying the object as a T7-8V brown dwarf.
 No X-rays have been reported from this brown dwarf.

-Claims of a planetary system
+Search for planets

 In 1998, an extrasolar planet was announced to orbit the primary star within the Gliese 570 system.
 The planet, identified as "Gliese 570 Ab", was considered doubtful and the claim was retracted in 2000.
 No extrasolar planets have been confirmed to exist in this multiple star system thus far.